How To Get A Medical Marijuana Card In Rockford Illinois

 You need medical approval to qualify for medical marijuana in Rockford.

-If you already have a diagnosis, then visit your physician to discuss the treatment with them.
-They might want to discuss other treatment options.
-It’s important to talk these through with them.
+If you already have a diagnosis, then visit our physicians to discuss the treatment with them.

 2. Submit Your Application